Bamboozlerrl/Rule-Edits/README.md

   - (3) Novice league:
     - (a) Add/drop periods:
       - (i) Regular season:
-        - (1) There will be three add/drop periods during the regular season, specifically as needed for minor league drops.
+        - (1) There will be as many add/drop periods during the regular season as needed to accomodate minor league drops.
-          - (aa) Each add/drop period will begin at the conclusion of default time games after week 1, week 2 and week 3, respectively.
+          - (aa) Each add/drop period will begin at the conclusion of the corresponding Minors add/drop period.
 These periods will last approximately 48 hours and the CRC will announce when bidding opens and when bidding closes for each period.
       - (ii) Postseason:
         - (1) There will be no add/drop periods in the postseason.
     - (b) Add/drop process: